-The Gender, Sexuality, and Women's Studies and Africana Studies programs jointly sponsor a series of brownbag talks by faculty and students in Morton 314, the Margaret Gove Seminar Room, on Wednesdays or Fridays at noon.
+The Gender, Sexuality, and Women's Studies program sponsors a series of brownbag talks by faculty and students in Morton 314, the Margaret Gove Seminar Room.
 Light refreshments are served, and everyone is welcome.

-January 30th: Zeynep K. Korkman (Sociology/Women's Studies), "Gendered Fortunes: Women's Occult Labor in Millenial Turkey"
+January 30th: Zeynep K. Korkman (Sociology/Women's Studies), "Gendered Fortunes: Women's Occult Labor in Millennial Turkey"

 March 20th" Lily Panoussi (Classical Studies), "Whatever happened to Thoas?
 Hypsipyle's Rituals in Valerius and Statius"

 April 24th: Salih Can Aciksoz (Asian and Middle Eastern Studies), "In Vitro Nationalism: War, Disabled Masculinity, and Politics of Reproduction in Turkey"

 September 12th: Davison M. Douglas (W&M Law School), "Pauli Murray and the Pursuit of American Democracy"

 October 24th: Chinua Thelwell (Africana Studies), "'Modernizing'Hybridity: McAdoo's Jubilee Singers and Minstrels in South Africa 1890-1898"

 November 14th: Jude Hand (Sociology), ""From 'Always Knowing' to 'Left Field': Sexuality Stories of Later in Life Lesbians"

 February 8th: Emily Wilcox (Modern Languages and Literatures), "Is Heritage Gendered?
 Debates Over Female Movement in the Making of Chinese Classical Dance"

 March 28th: Kara Thompson (English/American Studies), "'What in Blazes Is That?': Reserving Space in the Final Frontier"